 Highlights

 - Available for projects where either you or your supervisor (or both) are from the Faculty of Science.
-For example, Science supervisors may hire non-Science students; Science students may also work with a non-Science supervisor
+For example, Science supervisors may hire non-Science students; Science students may also work with a non-Science supervisor.

-- Available to both full-time and part-time research projects
+- Available to both full-time and part-time research projects.

-Working Hours and Subsidy Details
+Working Hours, Subsidy, and Additional Details

 - Full-time research projects (35 hours per week) must have a duration of 8 to 16 consecutive weeks: